martincostello/blog/source/2019-06-10-sign-in-with-apple-prototype-for-aspnet-core.md

   * Users can sign in without having to give their email address to a third-party;
   * It will be required as an option in the future for apps that support third-party sign-in.

-Just _one day_ after the announcement at WWDC19, [@leastprivilege](https://github.com/leastprivilege "@leastprivilege on GitHub.com") of IdentityServer fame, opened a [GitHub issue](https://github.com/aspnet-contrib/AspNet.Security.OAuth.Providers/issues/314 "Support for Apple Sign-in on GitHub.com") over at the [_AspNet.Security.OAuth.Providers_](https://github.com/aspnet-contrib/AspNet.Security.OAuth.Providers "AspNet.Security.OAuth.Providers on GitHub.com") repository requesting a provider to support _Sign In with Apple_.
+Just _one day_ after the announcement at WWDC19, [@leastprivilege](https://github.com/leastprivilege "@leastprivilege on GitHub.com") of Identity Server fame, opened a [GitHub issue](https://github.com/aspnet-contrib/AspNet.Security.OAuth.Providers/issues/314 "Support for Apple Sign-in on GitHub.com") over at the [_AspNet.Security.OAuth.Providers_](https://github.com/aspnet-contrib/AspNet.Security.OAuth.Providers "AspNet.Security.OAuth.Providers on GitHub.com") repository requesting a provider to support _Sign In with Apple_.

 While the issue was opened slightly tongue-in-cheek, it's a valid start to the conversation about investigating support for this new technology (or not).